OlAnty/Xray-router-client/README.md

 - A valid **VLESS configuration** (server IP,UUID, PubKey, short ID, serverName)

 > ⚠️ **Warning**
-> This is not an Xray server configuration.
+> This is not an Xray VPN server configuration.
 This client is intended to connect to an existing remote Xray server.
-To know more about Xray server configuration, visit https://github.com/XTLS/Xray-core
+To configure Xray VPN server, visit https://github.com/XTLS/Xray-core

 ## Install
 Choose a folder to download and unpack the scripts.